Karl Shmidt: Activity and reforms

 He contributed to the construction of the chapel in the Râșcani district and several houses for the people with disabilities (1877–81).
 With his contribution the streets were paved, an asylum was opened (1899), the popular Amphitheater with the performance space was built (1900), the bust of Pushkin was unveiled, the first tram lines were opened (1881–95), the first aqueduct was built and the city's sewerage network, street lighting was introduced, numerous buildings were built (Royal School (1886), Princess Natalia Dadiani's Girls' Gymnasium (1900), County History Museum (1889), the current headquarters of the City Hall (1901), etc.).

 He was a member of the Bessarabian Committee for the Protection of Orphanages, president of the Kishinev Directorate of the Young Students Aid Society, epitropist of the High School of Commerce and of the Royal School.

 He initiated to open a museum of schools, of the Harmony Music Society and of the city school of Fine Arts (1894, today – the College of fine arts Alexandru Plămădeală).

 Family

 He was married to Maria Cristi, the daughter of Bessarabian nobleman Ioan V. Cristi, president of the local zemstvo, and of Alexandra Nelidov (niece of Russian diplomat Aleksandr Nelidov).
 Karl Shmidt and his wife had 5 children, one of them, Aleksandr, serving as mayor of Kishinev in 1917–1918.

 Legacy

-Memorial plaque at Shmidt's former house in Chișinău (84 Metropolitan Varlaam str.)
+Memorial plaque at Shmidt's former house in Chișinău (author Veaceslav Jiglițchi.)(84 Metropolitan Varlaam str.)